HISTORY OF POLITICAL DOCTRINE

 J.-J. Chevallier, Le grandi opere del pensiero politico, il Mulino, Bologna 1998 (ten chapters by students' choice out of sixteen).

 No difference between attending and not attending students.
 However, attending students will be allowed to face topics specifically dealt with during the course: for the a.a.
-2018/19 "The political thought of J.-J. Rousseau from the 'Discourses' to the
+2019/20 "Figures and interpretations of the French Revolution".

 Students can make proposals for minor group seminarial discussions focused on the analysis of texts (even in the original version).
 The relationship between the text and the historical context (by stressing the several institutional, socio-economic and philosophical features) is one of the most prominent aims of this optional teaching activity.